paddymul/buckaroo/docs/source/using.rst

 .. _using:

 ===========
-Using DCEF
+Using Buckaroo
 ===========

-DCEF is meant to be used in a jupyterlab notebook to clean and explore pandas dataframes.
+Buckaroo is meant to be used in a jupyterlab notebook to clean and explore pandas dataframes.

 Before you begin, make sure that you follow the steps in :ref:`install`.

-The following sections cover how to use DCEF.
+The following sections cover how to use Buckaroo.

 In a Jupyter Lab notebook cell